 To use the Java agent:

-To view your app's performance in the New Relic UI, go to one.newrelic.com > APM > (select an app) > Summary.
+To view your app's performance in the New Relic UI, go to one.newrelic.com > All capabilities > APM & services > (select an app) > Summary.
 The APM user interface includes a dedicated JVM metrics page, transaction and error details, a thread profiler tool to sample Java threads and report stack traces, and more.

 The Java agent reads the startup configuration from the